TKomericki/Rhetos-wiki/Implementing-simple-business-rules.md

 ## Automatically generated data

 * `DefaultValue` - Generate the default property value when inserting a new record (since Rhetos v2.10).
-* `AutoCode` - A property marked with AutoCode will automatically increase by one for each new record.
+* `AutoCode` - Automatically generate numeric codes for each new record.
 When inserting a new record, the initially entered value is interpreted as a format for generating the code.
 It supports the following formatting:
-  * Multiple digits with with leading zeros: for example, if "+++" is entered, a three-digit number will be created (001, 002, 003, ...)
+  * Multiple digits with leading zeros: for example, if "+++" is entered, a three-digit number will be created (001, 002, 003, ...)
   * Prefix: for example, if "BOOK+" is entered, the generated codes will be BOOK1, BOOK2, BOOK3, ....
   * Combination of the above.
-  * If the entered value is not a valid format (it does not end with a "+"), then it is save as is provided.
-This allows saving new codes directly when a user/client need to specify the code.
+  * By default, users can enter the code manually instead of generating it automatically, by entering the value that is not a valid pattern format (does not end with a "+").
-  * `AutoCode`, `DenyUserEdit` and `DefaultValue` are often used on the same property to indicate that the property code are automatically generated, user cannot enter it's own code or code format, and the DefaultValue provide the number format (if it not simple 1, 2, 3, ...).
+  * `AutoCode`, `DenyUserEdit` and `DefaultValue` are often used on the same property when the codes are automatically generated, the user must not enter it's own code or code format, and the DefaultValue provides the number format (if it's not simple 1, 2, 3, ...).
   * `AutoCode` supports Integer and ShortString property types.
 * `AutoCodeForEach` - Same as `AutoCode`, but the numbers are starting from 1 within each group of records.
-The group is defined by some another property value.
+The group is defined by the second property value.
 * `CreationTime` - Automatically enters time when the records was created.
 * `ModificationTimeOf` - Automatically enters time when some given property was last updated.